wazuh/wazuh-qa/docs/tests/integration/test_logtest/index.md

 - Check that `analisysd` correctly retrieves the pre-defined configurations that are set.

-#### Test invalid rule decoders syntax

-- Check that `logtest` correctly detects and handles errors when processing a rules file.

-- Check that `logtest` correctly detects and handles errors when processing a decoders file.

 #### Test invalid socket input

 - Check that `logtest` correctly detects and handles errors when sending a